alexfoglia1/attsw-server/README.md

-# Project of ATTSW
+# ATTSW Project

-# Academic Year 2017/18
+# Academic Year 2017/18 - Univ.
+Firenze

-# Univ.
-Firenze - Informatica

 Authors: Tommaso Puccetti, Alex Foglia, Francesco Secci

-This is a multi-module maven project.
+This is a multi-module maven project developed for ATTSW exam.
 Server handles a database of grids, client retrieve those grids and asks to the server eventually minimal paths in the grids it receives.
 End2End is a module containing only client-server end to end tests.

 In order to automatize integration, we used Travis: